uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

 permalink: /patterns/create-a-profile/sex-or-gender/
 layout: styleguide
 category: Patterns
-lead: This pattern helps users to provide gender identity or biological sex information in the most accurate and respectful manner possible.
+lead: This pattern helps users to provide gender identity or biological sex information in an accurate and respectful manner.
 ---

 ## What problem does this solve?